fchastanet/bash-tools-framework/CompileCommand.md

 Here a non exhaustive list of possible requirements:

-- REQUIRE Log::requiresLoad : ensure log configuration is loaded
+- REQUIRE Log::requireLoad : ensure log configuration is loaded
-  - REQUIRE Log::requiresLoad added on each `Log::display*`functions
+  - REQUIRE Log::requireLoad added on each `Log::display*`functions
-- REQUIRE Framework::requiresRootDir
+- REQUIRE Framework::requireRootDir
   - ensure that needed variable is set _Eg:_ `Conf::*` needs FRAMEWORK_ROOT_DIR to be defined
-- REQUIRE Embed::requiresLoad -> enable bin directory initialization
+- REQUIRE Embed::requireLoad -> enable bin directory initialization
-- REQUIRE Args::requiresParseVerbose
+- REQUIRE Args::requireParseVerbose
-- REQUIRE Framework::requiresTMPDIR
+- REQUIRE Framework::requireTMPDIR
-- REQUIRE Git::requiresShallowClone
+- REQUIRE Git::requireShallowClone
-- REQUIRE Git::requiresGitCommand : checks that git command exists
+- REQUIRE Git::requireGitCommand : checks that git command exists
-- REQUIRE Framework::requiresBashAssociativeArray
+- REQUIRE Framework::requireBashAssociativeArray
   - if a function use this directive, the binary will check at the start that the command bash exists with this minimal version 4.0 in which this feature appears
-- REQUIRE Linux::Apt::requiresUbuntu
+- REQUIRE Linux::Apt::requireUbuntu

 #### 3.6.2.
 REQUIRE directive syntax